Skip to main content

 When you set up a Kubernetes cluster locally with services that use multiple subdomains (e.g., *.civitas.test), you need a way for your local machine to resolve those subdomains to your cluster.
 There are two main options for configuring this:

 1. Modifying the hosts file: This is a quick but less flexible option.
-You manually add each subdomain (e.g., api.civitas.test, grafana.civitas.test) to your system's hosts file, pointing them to your Minikube IP.
+You manually add each subdomain (e.g., api.civitas.test, grafana.civitas.test) to your system's hosts file (list see below), pointing them to your Minikube IP.
 This is simpler but requires manual updates for each subdomain.

 2. Using a DNS server: This option is scalable and dynamic, useful if you regularly work with multiple subdomains.
 You can use Acrylic DNS on Windows or dnsmasq on Linux/macOS to automatically resolve any subdomain of civitas.test to your Minikube cluster.